VirtualBox: Devices and peripherals

 The emulated network cards allow most guest OSs to run without the need to find and install drivers for networking hardware as they are shipped as part of the guest OS.
 A special paravirtualized network adapter is also available, which improves network performance by eliminating the need to match a specific hardware interface, but requires special driver support in the guest.
 (Many distributions of Linux ship with this driver included.)
 By default, VirtualBox uses NAT through which Internet software for end-users such as Firefox or ssh can operate.
 Bridged networking via a host network adapter or virtual networks between guests can also be configured.
 Up to 36 network adapters can be attached simultaneously, but only four are configurable through the graphical interface.

-For a sound card, VirtualBox virtualizes Intel HD Audio, Intel ICH AC'97 and SoundBlaster 16 devices.
+For a sound card, VirtualBox virtualizes Intel HD Audio, Intel ICH AC'97, and SoundBlaster 16 devices.

-A USB 1.1 controller is emulated so that any USB devices attached to the host can be seen in the guest.
-The proprietary extension pack adds a USB 2.0 or USB 3.0 controllers and, if VirtualBox acts as an RDP server, it can also use USB devices on the remote RDP client as if they were connected to the host, although only if the client supports this VirtualBox-specific extension (Oracle provides clients for Solaris, Linux and Sun Ray thin clients that can do this, and have promised support for other platforms in future versions).
+A USB 1.1 controller is emulated, so that any USB devices attached to the host can be seen in the guest.
+The proprietary extension pack adds a USB 2.0 or USB 3.0 controller and, if VirtualBox acts as an RDP server, it can also use USB devices on the remote RDP client, as if they were connected to the host, although only if the client supports this VirtualBox-specific extension (Oracle provides clients for Solaris, Linux, and Sun Ray thin clients that can do this, and has promised support for other platforms in future versions).

 Software-based

-In the absence of hardware-assisted virtualization, versions 6.0 and earlier of VirtualBox could adopt a standard software-based virtualization approach.
-This mode supports 32-bit guest OSs which run in rings 0 and 3 of the Intel ring architecture.
+In the absence of hardware-assisted virtualization, versions 6.0.24 and earlier of VirtualBox made use of a standard software-based virtualization approach.
+This mode supports 32-bit guest operating systems which run in rings 0 and 3 of the Intel ring architecture.